kplian/pxp-nd/README.md

 ![Main](https://github.com/kplian/pxp-nd/blob/master/api/public/readme.md/backend5.PNG)

-- ux:
+- ux: directory for user's libraries
-- BaseController.js:
+- BaseController.js: File with the base logic for the Control layer
-- BaseModel.js:
+- BaseModel.js: File with the base logic for the Model layer
-- ControlMiddle.js
+- ControlMiddle.js: This file connect all user's petitions with the model, maybe in database or in the same NodeJs
-- PgPool.js
+- PgPool.js: Class to manage the communication with postgresql database
-- PxpError.js:
+- PxpError.js: Class to manage all errors generated in the backend

 ![Main](https://github.com/kplian/pxp-nd/blob/master/api/public/readme.md/backend6.PNG)